QWRachel/Bank-Reconciliation/README.md

+Hi,I'm QWRachel.
 This Excel tool with VBA macros helps accountants reconcile bank statements and GL accounts.
 It includes test data on the last two tabs for demonstration purposes.

 Features
 Reconciliation: Automatically reconcile bank statements with GL accounts.